How to Set Up the Best Teleradiology Workstation

 Dictation Microphone for Your Teleradiology Workstation

 A high-quality radiology speech recognition microphone is essential for reporting.
-A good dictation microphone in combination with a great spech recognition software allows for easy reporting and it may even learn your style.
+A good dictation microphone in combination with a great speech recognition software allows for easy reporting and it may even learn your style.

 For further information: The Best Dictation Microphone for Radiologists